OncoRNALab/PeakPrime/STANDALONE_GUIDE.md

    library(GenomicRanges)
    library(IRanges)

-   # Step 3: Re-run preprocessing with packages loaded
+   # Step 3: Re-run preprocessing with packages loaded and ensure the GTf file exists
    source("preprocess_for_standalone.R")
    preprocess_peakprime_standalone(results_dir, "/path/to/your.gtf")